21. Cambridgeshire & Peterborough

 The STP includes a review of A&E services.
 The report says while Specialist Emergency Centre will remain at Addenbrooke’s and an Emergency Centre at Peterborough, Hinchingbrooke will “retain its A&E and will continue to be able to manage the current caseload of minor injuries and major medical cases, with a physician-led service”.

-In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain STP areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
-The target areas include Cambridgeshire and Peterborough.
+In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain CCG areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18; this is the capped-expenditure process (CEP).
+The 14 target CEP areas include Cambridgeshire and Peterborough.
 The measures under discussion include the following:

 - Limiting the number of operations carried out by non-NHS providers so the funding stays within the NHS.
 Considerations differ between areas but include both limiting patients’ choice of providers, and reducing work which is outsourced by NHS trusts.
 In some cases it would require the NHS to find the capacity to carry out more operations.